-

 7. When you are done or need to stop and take a break, make sure you save your hard work!

-The Timing Tools icon is located above the subtitles you are editing in the middle panel of the Amara Editor.
-Click the clock icon to view the available actions in a drop-down menu.
+The Timing tools menu is located above the subtitles you are editing in the middle panel of the Amara Editor.
+Click the Timing tools menu to view the available actions in a drop-down list.

 You can find this feature particularly useful if you have uploaded an untimed translation from a TXT file, or if you need to correct a translation after the transcript for the video was changed.